 Distribution of music over the Internet

 The growing distribution of music over the Internet has opposing effects.
 On the one hand, it is more difficult to collect royalties, historically the main source of income for musicians and singers.
 This is a growing medium, and that growth has caused sales of recordings on physical media (CDs, cassettes, vinyl records and videos) to plummet, yet there is no offsetting growth in the sale of digital albums.
-According to data from theInstitut de la statistique du Québec, the number of digital recordings sold was 25 times higher in 2012 than in 2005, whereas the number of recordings on physical media was down 45%.
-The total number of albums on physical media and digital album equivalents (in our calculations, 10 unit sales constitute one album equivalent) decreased more than 20% during the period.
+According to data from theInstitut de la statistique du Québec, the number of digital recordings sold was between 25 and 30 times higher in 2013 than in 2005, whereas the number of recordings on physical media was down close to 50%.
+The total number of albums on physical media and digital album equivalents (in our calculations, 10 unit sales constitute one album equivalent) decreased close to 25% during the period.